AwesomeARC/MCArtist/README.md

 # Introduction

-MCArtist is a MineCraft art generator witten in Rust.
+MCArtist is a Minecraft pixel art generator witten in Rust.
 Given an image, it converts the image to a matrix of Minecraft blocks as per the width and height speicified by the user, where each block closely resembles each pixel of the image.
+Each block texture has been carefully hand-picked to make the block database as extensive and versatile as possible.
+Translucent blocks such as different kinds of glass are supported too, optionally.

 Currently, its output format is in the form of of `/setblock` commands.
 There are plans to add more kinds of output formats in the future.

 # Installation

+## Precompiled Binaries

+Binary releases of MCArtist can be found on the [releases page](https://github.com/AwesomeARC/MCArtist/releases).

+## Compiling From Source

 MCArtist makes use of the Rust build system.